top of page

 We experience scripture by reading and decoding written phrases that land in a mind that is already chock-full of structures and categories that enable meaning to emerge.
 No one starts with a completely blank slate, prepared for a pristine download of divine revelation.

 We experience tradition by showing up to a community that displays or talks about such traditions.
 Many times we absorb traditional ways of believing and behaving through lecture, reading and interaction with teachers (who bring their own set of biases to their truth).
+And where did our traditions get their practices and beliefs? from other, older experiences.
+Even liturgical practices found in the Bible had their source in yet more ancient religion.

 And of course we have our own felt experiences that we are free to interpret however we want.
 There is no objective measure by which we can agree on a meaning of something that happened in our own mind and emotions.
 That inner sensation of awe at a sunset or mountain view can be categorized and connected to innumerable pre-existing memories that have also been construed as one thing rather than another.
 When a group agrees on the meaning of an experience, it becomes a shared definition that supports belief.